-I’ve always said that the best Superhero films are those whose stories fit into everyday life.
-These types of movies are so good, they don’t even feel like Superhero flicks anymore.
+I’ve always said that the best Superhero films are those with stories that fit into everyday life.
+These perticular set of movies are so good, they don’t even feel like Superhero flicks anymore.

 And while Marvel’s Winter Soldier and DC’s Dark Knight are the two best examples of this phenomenon, The Boys is a close third

 The Boys begins with Hughie Campbell (a 23-year-old Techie, with the Self-esteem of well, a 23-year-old Techie) and the love of his life, Robin.

 And for the first five minutes and forty-five seconds of the show, everything was depressingly OK in Hughie’s life.

 That is until A-Train (one of The Seven) accidentally runs through Huey’s Girlfriend and bursts her into pieces.

 Needless to say, the event left Hughie traumatized.
 (Credit:Amazon Prime via Cinemblend.com)

 However, It’s about this time that Hughie meets “The Boys.”